Arthur Mather (rugby league): Background

 Mather graduated into South Sydney's playing ranks from Marist Brothers High School, Darlinghurst.
 Following school, he became a fitter and turner and achieved a Higher Trade Certificate in Marine Engineering and Applied Mechanics at Sydney Technical College in 1937.
 Mather joined the Royal Australian Air Force in 1940 and flew bombers over Europe and the Middle East during World War II.
 Mather was awarded the Distinguished Flying Cross in the Siege of Tobruk.
-He stayed in the Air Force after the war, receiving the Air Force Cross in 1965 before retiring as a wing commander in 1973.
+He stayed in the Air Force after the war, receiving the Air Force Cross in 1965 before retiring as an Air Commodore in 1973.

 Playing career

 Mather made his debut with South Sydney in round 10 against Newtown in 1939.
 Souths won that game 13–8.
 That ended up being the only game he played that season.
 Souths finished with 9 wins out of 14 games to sneak into the finals.
-They defeated the home side St. George in the semi finals 10–23, however, they lost 33–4 to Balmain in the grand final.
+They defeated the home side St. George in the semi-finals 10–23, however, they lost 33–4 to Balmain in the grand final.

 Mather scored his first and only career try in round 6 in a 24–13 loss to the Newtown club.
 He made six more appearances that season without scoring another try.

 Mather ended his career in the game early – as well as his career as a water-polo player and lifesaver at Maroubra Surf Life-Saving Club – to pursue a career in the Air Force.

 Personal life

 Mather retired from the Air Force in 1973.
-He died in 2005 at age 87 at Parramatta, although some sources say he died in Newcastle.
+He died in 2005 at age 87 at The Calvary Mater Hospital in Newcastle.